Cyan325zzZ/ImGui-DX11-External-Overlay/README.md

    - Compile the project

 3. **Output Files**
-   - The compiled executable is located at: `Builds/Overlay.exe`
+   - The compiled executable is located at: `Builds/ImGui-Overlay.exe`

 ### Run Program

-Simply run the compiled `Overlay.exe` to see an ImGui window overlay at the top of the screen.
+Simply run the compiled `ImGui-Overlay.exe` to see an ImGui window overlay at the top of the screen.

 ## 📁 Project Structure